bueler/mccarthy/stokes/README.md

         (firedrake) $ ./flow.py -mesh glacier.msh -s_mat_type aij -s_ksp_view_mat :matrix.m:ascii_matlab

 See the default PETSc solver options in `physics.py`.
-Note that all PETSc options must come _after_ any options read by the script `flow.py`.

 In time-stepping mode there is a second solver which computes the mesh vertical displacement field by solving Laplace's equation.
 It has option prefix `-vd_` and it is defined, with default options, in `meshactions.py`.